Master’s program “Chinese Studies”

 This research-oriented Master’s program in Chinese Studies has been developed for graduates of B.A. programs in the Chinese Studies field (holding a B.A. in Sinology, Chinese Studies or equivalent qualification).
 It offers in-depth and small-group instruction in Chinese Studies by recognized experts in various fields.
 Students will take classes on both pre-modern and contemporary topics, but will select one of these as their specialization.
 Students’ preferences for particular topics will be taken into account in determining the content of required elective classes (see below).
 This enables students to build up their expertise and enables them to undertake their own research in their master thesis.
 Their research capabilities are strengthened through continuous methodology classes.
 In addition to providing deep insights into China’s past and present internal dynamics the program equips students with an excellent command of both contemporary Mandarin (advanced level) and Classical Chinese.

-Graduates of this program are well-suited for conducting further academic research on China on the PhD level or for a broad array of jobs that require in-depth knowledge of the country’s history and current developments, such as in the cultural, political, social and economic fields.
+Graduates of this program (until 2016: 33 graduates) are well-suited for conducting further academic research on China on the PhD level or for a broad array of jobs that require in-depth knowledge of the country’s history and current developments, such as in the cultural, political, social and economic fields.

 The Department of Sinology in Würzburg is keen to support students in special living circumstances (e.g. students with children), and to help them realize their study aim.